coop-columb/supply-chain-forecaster/docs/usage/dashboard_walkthrough.md

 ![Dashboard Home Page](../screenshots/dashboard/home/home-dashboard-overview.png)
 *The Supply Chain Forecaster dashboard provides an intuitive interface for forecasting and anomaly detection.*

+## Performance Optimization

+The dashboard has been optimized for performance, particularly when working with large datasets:

+- **Component Caching**: Dashboard components are cached to reduce rendering time on repeated views
+- **Data Downsampling**: Large time series datasets are intelligently downsampled for faster visualization
+- **Chart Optimization**: Charts are optimized to render efficiently, even with complex visualizations
+- **Smart Pagination**: Data tables use pagination to avoid loading too many rows at once

+These optimizations help maintain responsive performance even when working with large supply chain datasets.

 ## Dashboard Overview

 The dashboard is organized into five main sections, each accessible from the navigation bar: